 Like it says in I Peter 4 (in the Bible), “don’t be surprised at the fiery trials you are going through, as if something strange were happening to you…” It’s no secret innocence is being beaten out of us at earlier and earlier ages.
 Although the concept has been warped, questioned, believed to be a feeling, or forgotten altogether, what’s right is a concrete set of values worth fighting for.
-We all need a place to logically look at the questions we’re served and try to find the right solution through all the cultural pressures and noise vying for air-time in our heads.
+We all need a place to logically look at the messages we’re served and try to find the right solution through all the cultural pressures and noise vying for air-time in our heads.
 It’s not easy.
 We know there are problems; it’s time we had a chance to fix them one choice at a time.
 It’s time we heard the truth about how they impact us and the people who mean the most to us.

 As a young person today, it’s my goal to be simple and clear about the social messages my generation is struggling with.
 Innocence has been stripped from us by the media, peers, and experiences but we still have a choice; we can either accept and live according to “the facts of life” (as they’ve been fed to us) or learn to discipline ourselves into a new perspective and lifestyle.

 We can have a good life and great relationships, not just through escapism or alternate, cyber-realities but personally, professionally, and as families if we can make the choice to wake up our thoughts, hearts, and daily expressions to the lasting value of putting what’s right ahead of what’s comfortable.
 It takes more grit and edginess to defend innocence and sweet relationships today than it takes to be apathetic and jaded.
 Even though it seems like the latter is the norm and there is no actual grit left to take on the commitment and values that culminate in lasting purity, 1 Thessalonians puts it this way: